dynamsoft-docs/capture-vision-docs-js/programming/javascript/release-notes/dcvb-3.md

 - [`set_device_friendly_name()`]({{ site.dcvb_js_api }}license/license-manager.html#set_device_friendly_name) now enforces parameter constraints: maximum 64 characters, allowed characters are letters (a-z, A-Z), digits (0-9), hyphen (-), underscore (_), and period (.), and must start and end with a letter or digit.
 Returns [`EC_PARAMETER_VALUE_INVALID`]({{ site.dcvb_js_api }}core/enum-error-code.html) if constraints are not met.

-- Improved the default display behavior of corner adjustment points in `ImageEditorView`.
-Previously, users had to tap the view before the corner adjustment points became visible.

 ### Fixed

 - Fixed an issue in GS1-Databar AI `17` (YYMMDD) results where the month field could be missing a leading zero.